shagu/ShaguTweaks/README.md

   *Copy website URLs from the chat, transforms CLINKs into real items and handles quest links.*

 - **Chat Tweaks**
-  *Allows to scroll using the mouse wheel and enables sticky chat channels.*
+  *Allows to scroll using the mouse wheel, enables sticky chat channels and repeats message on arrow up.*

 - **Darkened UI**
   *Turns the entire interface into darker colors.*